-Shannon Miller is the weekend morning anchor at NBC Connecticut.
+Shannon Miller co-anchors the weekday 4:00 p.m. newscasts at NBC Connecticut.
 Her reporting can also be seen throughout the week along with her work for NBC Connecticut Investigates.

 In 2020, Shannon was nominated for a Boston/New England Emmy for her investigation into PFAS, an emerging contaminant found in firefighting foam and common household products.